ShoesFinder 中文/EN

 • Wide labels that still taper quickly at the little-toe side

-Wide forefoot vs tapered toe box
+Wide forefoot and tapered toe box are different problems

 • A wider forefoot needs usable room across the ball of the foot, not only extra toe length.